emnify/product-docs/docs/services/endpoint-management-and-group-policies.md

-# Endpoint Management & Group Policies
+# Endpoint management and group policies

 Within the emnify platform, there is a separation between SIM card and the device, also referred to as "endpoint".
 This allows you to configure policies on the device level rather than SIM level.